 For a variety of reasons a child may experience some difficulties in school.
 These may be with learning, behaviour, speech or medical conditions.
 Advice and support is available and we use outside agencies such as the Healthy Family team, Speech Therapist, Educational Psychologist, Behaviour Support and Schools & Family Services to help.
 Help is also available from within school for any child with a special need.
 Children who have been identified as having a Special Education Need or Disability are given specific support through targeted intervention programmes; records of progress are held on a Communications Passport.
 If their need is more severe or complex then a SEND Support Plan is written and followed.
-Progress is reviewed regularly and parents / carers are kept informed.
-Parents / carers are invited in to watch an intervention programme taking place to gain an insight into how school supports their child's learning needs and how they can support at home too.
-A written policy, outlining the school’s procedures for children with Special Needs is available in school and conforms to the new Code of Practice.
+Progress is reviewed regularly and parents / carers are kept informed about the progress their child is making and how they can further support at home.
+A written policy, outlining the school’s procedures for children with Special Needs is available in school and conforms to the Code of Practice.

 If you would like more information about the curriculum we follow, please contact the school office by phoning 01623 625589 or emailing email@example.com.